endurox-dev/endurox-docker/README.md

 exbenchsv $NDRX_SVCLOPT

 ```
-this starts the final binary with command line options routed from host XATMI process the container.
+this starts the final binary with command line options routed from Enduro/X host.

 ## Ensuring Docker permissions for host user